Ty Dilello: Curling career

 Dilello started finding success in curling during the 2021–22 curling season, where he played third for the Ryan Wiebe rink out of the Fort Rouge Curling Club in Winnipeg.
 Provincially, the team would have continued success in the highly-competitive Manitoba Men's Curling Championship, finishing 3rd in 2022, 5th in 2023, and 5th again in 2024.
 The team also played in the 2022 and 2023 Tour Challenge Tier 2 Grand Slam events, where they finished 5th in both events with an identical 3–2 record.
-The Wiebe rink also competed in the 2023 PointsBet Invitational, where after beating John Epping in the Sweet 16, would lose to Brad Gushue 8–4 in the Elite 8.
-The Wiebe team would disband at the end of the 2023–24 curling season.
+The Wiebe rink also competed in the 2023 PointsBet Invitational, where after beating John Epping in the Sweet 16, lost to Brad Gushue 8–4 in the Elite 8.
+The Wiebe team disbanded at the end of the 2023–24 curling season.

-In 2024, Dilello would also play second for Ryan Wiebe's mixed curling team.
-Team Wiebe would go on to win the Manitoba Mixed Provincial Championships.
-In the 2024 Canadian Mixed Curling Championship, the Wiebe rink would finish the round robin at the top of Pool B and qualify themselves to the playoffs.
-In the playoffs, they would lose to Team Owen Purcell in the 2v3 semi-finals, and then lose to Team Kurt Balderston in the bronze medal game which would lead to them finishing the tournament in fourth place.
+In 2024, Dilello also played second for Ryan Wiebe's mixed curling team, which won the Manitoba Mixed Provincial Championships.
+In the 2024 Canadian Mixed Curling Championship, the Wiebe rink finished the round robin at the top of Pool B and qualify themselves to the playoffs.
+In the playoffs, they lost to Team Owen Purcell in the 2v3 semi-finals, and then lose to Team Kurt Balderston in the bronze medal game which led to them finishing the tournament in fourth place.

-At the beginning of the 2024–25 curling season, Dilello got linked up with the Ryan McNeil Lamswood rink in Newfoundland and Labrador and would end up skipping the team for the season.
-In the 2025 Newfoundland and Labrador Tankard, the newly-formed Dilello rink would go through the 12-team triple knockout with a 9–1 record and would beat Andrew Symonds in a game that went down to the final rock.
-This would qualify Dilello for the 2025 Montana's Brier, which would become Dilello's first career Brier.
+At the beginning of the 2024–25 curling season, Dilello linked up with the Ryan McNeil Lamswood rink in Newfoundland and Labrador and ended up skipping the team for the season.
+In the 2025 Newfoundland and Labrador Tankard, the newly-formed Dilello rink progressed through the 12-team triple knockout with a 9–1 record and defeated Andrew Symonds in a game that went down to the final rock.
+This qualified Dilello for the 2025 Montana's Brier, which became Dilello's first career Brier.
+There, Dilello's team finished 1–7 after round robin play.

 Personal life

-Dilello graduated from Dakota Collegiate and studied History at the University of Winnipeg.
+Dilello graduated from Dakota Collegiate and studied history at the University of Winnipeg.
 Dilello was also a professional tennis player, having played on the ITF junior and men's tour.
 He is married and lives in Niverville, Manitoba.
 He has also worked as a sports reporter for the Carman-Dufferin Standard newspaper, and for the Winnipeg Sun.